Mysterious Disappearance Of Louis Le Prince – Murder And Cover-Up?

 This was not the end of the legal battle because one year later, that ruling was overturned.
 Edison then reissued his patents and succeeded in controlling the US film industry for many years.
 In 1902, two years after Le Prince's son Adolphe had testified in the suit, and he was found shot dead on Fire Island, New York.

 Le Prince's invention was forgotten, and so was his existence.

 The Forgotten Diary Of Thomas A. Edison

-New intriguing information about Edison’s role, in this case, emerged when Alexis Bedford, a graduate student at the University of New York found interesting documents inner forgotten archives of the New York library.
+In this case, new intriguing information about Edison's role emerged when Alexis Bedford, a graduate student at the University of New York, found interesting documents in the forgotten archives of the New York library.